0%

 Noble Tip

-Empty lanes maintain an ambient Resolve Resolve of 2.
-Consider carefully before summoning - a weaker spirit could actually lower your lane's Resolve, leaving you more vulnerable than before.
+Empty planes maintain an ambient Resolve Resolve of 2.
+Consider carefully before summoning - a weaker spirit could actually lower your plane's Resolve, leaving you more vulnerable than before.

 Battle

-If you control at least one card in a lane, you may challenge the opposing lane in a battle.
+If you control at least one card in a plane, you may challenge the opposing plane in a battle.
 If a battle action is taken, the battle must fully resolve before another action can be taken.

 Attack Mechanic Example